realaravinth/realaravinth/content/blog/10-09-2021-ideal-backup-situation.md

 +++
 title = "Ideal backup situation" date = "2021-09-10"
-description = "Toughts on backup and what an ideal backup situation should be like" draft = false
+description = "Tough's on backup and what an ideal backup situation should be like" draft = false
 [taxonomies]
 tags = ['self-hosting', 'rant', 'sysadmin']